-The Harbourside practice specializes in talking therapies.
-It consists of three refurbished, well-equipped therapy rooms and a comfortable waiting room in a landmark Georgian terrace with views from Bristol’s Redcliffe Parade East over the water towards Welsh Back, Castle Park and Queen’s Square.
+The Harbourside Practice Rooms are consulting rooms for independent talking therapists, counsellors, and psychologists.
+They consist of three refurbished, well-equipped therapy rooms and a comfortable waiting room in a landmark Georgian terrace with views from Bristol’s Redcliffe Parade East over the water towards Welsh Back, Castle Park and Queen’s Square.

 The rooms are all well lit and at roughly 10’ x 14’ they’re a good size for talking; neither cramped nor too big, cold, or impersonal.